soorajcr73/portfolio/README.md

 # 👋 Hello, I'm Sooraj C R

 🎓 A passionate Computer Science undergraduate at the Federal Institute of Science and Technology (FISAT), Angamaly, Kerala.
-I enjoy building efficient web applications, exploring AI technologies, and continuously learning to improve my technical and problem-solving skills.
+I enjoy exploring new technologies, and continuously learning to improve my technical and problem-solving skills.

 ---